brownpr/morphologicalRobustness/README.md

 # Adapting morphology to cope with damage in soft robots.
 Genetic Algorithm to evaluate the fitness of a creature walking on a flat plane.
 After initial eveluation, creatures are inflicted damaged where eights, quarters and halfs are removed from the creature.
-These damaged morphologies are then evaluated and ran again.
+These damaged morphologies are then evaluated aswell.

 # How to run
 Download and install Evosoro.